StreamVBV/pubg-performance/README.md

 Youtube author - Panjno made a huge guide about it.
 Feel free to follow his guide and you can give him a like to support his useful video :)

-GUIDE FOR ADVANCED PEOPLE ONLY: YouTuber called FR33THY made very useful guide(Remove Windows 10 Bloatware 1809 Boost Performance And FPS)

-IF YOU ARE NOT AN ADVANCED USER, DO NOT FOLLOW THIS GUIDE!
-IT'S ONLY FOR PEOPLE THAT REALLY KNOW WHAT THEY DO!!!!!!!

 ### 3. The best possible option
 Reinstall your system and after that make all of the optimization changes from this guide.